mehulagg/gitlab/doc/api/project_aliases.md

 ## Create a project alias

 Add a new alias for a project.
-Responds with a 201 when successful, 400 when there are validation errors (e.g. alias already exists):
+Responds with a `201 Created` when successful, `400 Bad Request` when there are validation errors, such as if the alias already exists:

 ```plaintext
 POST /project_aliases